 On March 18, 2011 the Ontario Human Rights Commission slammed the McGuinty Government’s draft Integrated Accessibility Regulation (IAR).
 It identifies serious flaws in the draft IAR from the perspective of the Human Rights Code.
 The IAR aims to address barriers facing persons with disabilities in transportation, employment, information and communication.

-Ontario Human Rights Commission Blasts Government’s Draft Accessibility Regulation as Raising Serious Problems Under the Human Rights Code full article
+Ontario Human Rights Commission Blasts Government’s Draft Accessibility Regulation as Raising Serious Problems Under the Human Rights Code.
+Read full article.

 Posted to site March 16, 2011